pop161516/CCS_blog/posts/06-working-on-assignment-one.md

 <iframe src="https://editor.p5js.org/POP161516/full/poHV1tn8i" width="500" height="500"></iframe>
 </p>

-What's ben good and bad?:
+What's been good and bad?:

 So far I've enjoyed working out the mousePressed functions and being able to move the UI components.
 I also love the energy and enthusiasm of the coding train videos!

-I found the analog 3d movement challangeing but I got it in the end.
+I found the analog 3d movement challanging but I got it in the end.
 I want to find a better way of preloading each model but I've been confused.
 I wanted to set up a loop for each model to load but it doesn't like when I use `` or when I use "" so it only works when I have no file path and leave all the models in the global library :/ not ideal.